ggosti/learningRNN/README.md

 Requirements
 ------------

-The code uses python and the following python open source packages:
+The code uses Python2.7 and the following Python open source packages:
 - NumPy
 - Matplotlib
 - Pandas